Cornwall Together, was the UK's first regional collective buying scheme for energy consumers, launched in July 2012

 Saving en masse

 For example, in early 2012 the consumer magazine Which? ran a large national internet campaign in which 290,000 people signed up.
 They then conducted an 'auction' among energy suppliers.
 The winner was Co-operative Energy, which being a small company could only take on 30,000 new customers!
 These stood to save on average some £123 per year.
 The others were offered a slightly less attractive deal from EDF.
 Subsequently, various other players have entered the arena to offer collective switching.
-One of the earliest was the Eden Project, which is the lead partner in the Cornwall Together initiative.
+One of the earliest was the Eden Project, which was the lead partner in the Cornwall Together initiative.
+This scheme continues to run as Community Energy Switch, and is open to anyone regardless of where they live in the UK.

 These schemes can vary in how they operate.
-The UK website, thePeoplesPower, is a not-for-profit organization that claims to negotiate on behalf of anyone in the UK who signs up, regardless of where they live.
+The UK website, thePeoplesPower, is a community interest company run as a social enterprise.
+It negotiates on behalf of anyone in the UK who signs up, regardless of where they live.
 It's free to register your interest, with no obligation; the organisation takes £5 from each referral fee received from a supplier, and passes on £10 to the customer as a cashback payment.
 This compares with the £30-60 per customer typically charged by price comparison sites.
-Another similar scheme is operated by CheaperEnergyTogether.

 Points to consider